udsysnthi/ishara/content/pages/tours.md

         tagline: '01'
         subtitle: This is the item subtitle
         text: >
-          This is the highlight of many guests’ stays at Hugging Clouds.
-The **Adam’s Peak Sunrise Hike** is a pilgrimage and a bucket-list experience for both spiritual seekers and nature lovers.
-The hike begins in the early hours of the morning, typically around 2:00 AM, so you can reach the summit in time for the breathtaking sunrise.
+          **Adam’s Peak Sunrise Hike** is a pilgrimage and a bucket-list experience for both spiritual seekers and nature lovers.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg